How to Handle Duplicate Records

 If both Submitters and the Admin Team agree to the merge, it will happen within 24 hours after the last party has accepted the Merge Request.

-If any of the Submitters or the Admin Team does not reply to the request, it will happen automatically after the 28 day wait period.
+If any of the Submitters or the Admin Team does not reply to the request, it will happen automatically after the 28-day waiting period.